nasa-gibs/worldview/config/default/common/config/metadata/stories/hurricane_florence_september_2018/step005.md

-<p>Observe how the storm dissapates the week following landfall.</p>
+<p>Observe how the storm dissipates the week following landfall.</p>